Death of Usifo Ataga: Premeditated murder or theft | Nigeria News Headlines Today

 By Evelyn Usman

 Alas!
-She was alleged to be the prime suspect in the murder of Chief Executive Officer, Super TV, Michael Usifo Ataga, whose lifeless body was discovered in a serviced apartment on 19 Adewale Oshin street, Lekki Phase 1, Lagos, on June 15, 2021.
+She was alleged to be the prime suspect in the murder of Chief Executive Officer, Super TV, Michael Usifo Ataga, whose lifeless body was discovered in a Short Service apartment on 19 Adewale Oshin street, Lekki phase 1, Lagos, on June 15,2021.

 The murder of Ataga put policemen on their investigative toes, as there was no trace of his female companion as at the time of Usifo’s body was discovered.